tgstation/tgstation/.github/CONTRIBUTING.md

 #### Use
 * Bitwise AND - '&'
 	* Should be written as ```bitfield & bitflag``` NEVER ```bitflag & bitfield```, both are valid, but the latter is confusing and nonstandard.
-* Do not explicitly assign `null` to newly declared variables as this is already their default value
-* When defining new datums, place newly defined variables at the bottom
-* If a datum has already been declared somewhere, additional var definitions should not be made outside of that block
 * Associated lists declarations must have their key value quoted if it's a string
 	* WRONG: list(a = "b")
 	* RIGHT: list("a" = "b")